Tuesday, 14 May 2019

 There are now several published books on Pathological Demand Avoidance, a profile of autism often referred to as PDA.
-Many of these have pride of place on my bedside table; they have helped us over the past twelve years since our younger daughter was diagnosed with autism.
+Many of these have pride of place on my bedside table; they have helped us over the past fifteen years since our younger daughter was diagnosed with autism.

 Written by me, mostly, with thoughts from both girls included too, and one great chapter from our PDAers Dad, Mr C. I think it's rare to hear from a male parent or carer and we hope this is something other guys or partners might relate to.
 This book covers many aspects of life that have happened since the early years and diagnosis for our daughter; everyday life, and the change in mindset that we've had to make since learning more about Pathological Demand Avoidance (PDA).